 The state is the “ultimate owner” of land in Myanmar; citizens do not hold absolute property rights.
 Land ownership and land use in Myanmar are regulated under various laws depending on whether the land is designated grant land, freehold land, permit land, urban area land, forest land, farmland, or fallow land.
 Private individuals may hold land in the form of grants from the government, which are granted for a specific period of time and are transferrable and leasable, subject to registration with the local land authority.
 Most land authorities issue grants of lease for 30, 60, or 90 years.

 Is it possible to keep the identity of owners of real estate confidential in your jurisdiction?

-The identity of real estate owners is officially kept confidential by the government.
-Only the owner or their authorized representative(s) or the relevant government official can access details on land records.
+The identity of real estate owners is officially kept confidential by the local authority where the land is located.
+Only the owner, their authorized representative(s), or the relevant government official can access details on land records.
 The identity of land owners is also not available online.
-Land authorities can only issue land maps, history, details of land area, demarcation, and land related documents pursuant to the request of a land owner or their authorized representative(s), or certain officials, such as a court official.
+Land authorities can only issue land maps, history, details of land area, demarcation, and land-related documents pursuant to the request of a land owner, their authorized representative(s), or certain officials (such as a court official).